Bonus Chapters

 Something in her tone made him slow his pace.
 "Your first season?"

 "My only season, most likely."
 She said it matter-of-factly, without self-pity.
 "My father is a country baron.
 Small estate, smaller income.
 My cousin secured me an invitation tonight, but I do not...
-I do not belong here.
-Everyone else knows the steps to this dance, and I keep stumbling."
+I do not belong here."

 Gregory found himself wanting to argue with her assessment, which was unusual.
 Typically he agreed with people who claimed inadequacy—it made them easier to manage.
 But this woman's anxiety felt undeserved.